The word 'ctlopez.com.'

 "Where we are not very good is access, infrastructure, and options or flexibility," Harnitchek said.
 "All those machines don't mean anything if you can't clear the port, if the road networks aren't any good, if the airfields aren't long enough or plentiful enough and are not air-mobility friendly.
 If we can't close that last operational, tactical distance ... it really doesn't make any difference if you can get it close.
 If you can't get it all the way there, you haven't completed your mission."

 "I think if we need to do anything in terms of homework here, between now and the immediate future, 2025 or so, it's figuring out where we have to operate and then doing that hard work that discusses how do we close that operational and tactical distance," Harnitchek said.
-"How do we build a network here that allows us to exercise leverage?"
+"How do we build a network here that allows us to exercise leverage?" Ω

 A tiny four-by-four grid of dots.
+A tiny collection of letters of the alphabet.
 A tiny representation of the Mandelbrot Set.
 An oscillator from the Game of Life.
 A twisty thing.
 A snowflake.